 SRTC is committed to campus safety and security.
 Locks, landscaping, and outdoor lighting are designed for safety and security.
 Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
 Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a well-lighted route to buildings.
 All campus walkways and parking areas are inspected on a regular basis to ensure adequate lighting.
 Corrections are made promptly.

-We encourage campus community members to promptly report any security concern, including concerns about locking mechanisms, lighting, or landscaping to the Office of the Vice President for Operations.
+We encourage campus community members to promptly report any security concerns, including concerns about locking mechanisms, lighting, or landscaping to the Executive Director of Facilities.

 CAMPUS SECURITY POLICIES; CRIME PREVENTION AND SAFETY AWARENESS PROGRAMS